bappichok/LocalLLMTestGenBuddy/README.md

 ## Recommended README Enhancements

-To make this repository even stronger for recruiters, hiring managers, and GitHub visitors, consider adding:

 - screenshots of the main UI,
 - a sample input and output section,
 - a short architecture diagram,